solarretrace/palette-rs/rampeditor_gui_tutorial.md

 The `extern crate conrod` line should let our program use conrod's functionality, and the `#[macro_use]` attribute will let us use the `widget_ids!` macro later on.
 The `find_folder` crate is being used to locate an assets directory for the UI font.

 The `piston_window` crate defines a basic window configuration.
-This looks to be part of the configurable backend that piston advertises.
-The [Piston] crate itself seems to only provide an interface, while crates like `piston_window` provide implementations.
+This looks to be part of the configurable backend that piston advertizes.
+The [Piston](https://github.com/PistonDevelopers/piston) crate itself seems to only provide an interface, while crates like `piston_window` provide implementations.

 The [`std::sync::mpsc`](https://doc.rust-lang.org/std/sync/mpsc/) module is providing channels for use in sending updates through a widget matrix.
-I'll look into how this works does later...
+I'll look into how this works later...

 ## Type aliases